gsudre/autodenovo/README.md

 swarm -f swarm.single -t 16 -g 55 --job-name gatk_single --logdir trash --time=48:00:00 --gres=lscratch:100
 ```

 where sample_ids.txt is a file with one sample name per line.
-This should take about 1-2 days to run per participant, so ther'es the beauty of running them all in parallel.
+This should take about 1-2 days to run per participant, so there's the beauty of running them all in parallel.

 ### SNP Chip arm